StoneLegion/GTNH-2021/server/Quest Changes.md

 ## All Alone in the Night

-- This is the one about using /bq_admin so we can replace this with something as well?
+This is 100% a useless quest never meant for Multiplayer...
+Will come up with something later here to fill in!